Sindhusha20/AI-Powered-Health-Checker/README.md

 AI-Powered Health Checker is a web application that helps users assess their health conditions based on symptoms and provides preliminary health insights.

-## Features
+### Features

--Symptom-based health assessment
+- Symptom-based health assessment
--User-friendly interface
+- User-friendly interface
--Responsive design
+- Responsive design
--Health recommendations
+- Health recommendations
--Fast and intuitive experience
+- Fast and intuitive experience

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.